 Nadia Montasser – Community Editor, London and Cairo

 Nadia has spent more than 13 years working with nonprofit organizations in project and event management.
 During her time at the British Council in Egypt, she led projects that helped the organization expand on and maintain successful relationships with various partner organizations.
 Nadia has rich experience in managing multi-lingual websites and social-media platforms.
 An Egyptian satirical blog she co-founded in 2011 with two friends received half a million views less than three months after launch.
-Nadia has a bachelor’s degree in Economics from Cairo University, and a master’s degree in charity management at St. Mary’s University College in London.
+Nadia has a bachelor’s degree in Economics from Cairo University, and a master’s degree in charity management from St. Mary’s University College in London.
 Contact Nadia

 Ursula Oaks – Managing Director of External Relations, Washington, DC